-Medaffcon’s new real-world evidence study on the burden of asthma in Finland demonstrates the impact of disease severity and eosinophil count on health care resource utilization.
+Medaffcon’s new real-world evidence study on the burden of adult asthma in Finland demonstrates the impact of disease severity and eosinophil count on health care resource utilization.

 Asthma is a heterogenous disease characterized by chronic airway inflammation and respiratory symptoms, and it is thought to affect approximately 235 million people worldwide.
 The prevalence in the adult population in Finland is estimated to be around 10 %.
 Severe asthma is a form of the disease that requires treatment with high-dose inhaled corticosteroids (ICS) and a second controller, and/or systematic corticosteroids for more than 50 % of the year to maintain control, or asthma that remains uncontrolled despite these treatments.
 One form of severe asthma is severe eosinophilic asthma, defined as severe asthma with a blood eosinophil count of ≥ 300 cells/µl.
 Although only 5-10 % of asthma patients have severe asthma, it places a high burden on health care systems.
 The aims of this retrospective registry study were to describe the health care resource utilization (HRCU) and associated costs in patients with asthma according to disease severity and blood eosinophil levels, and to the determine mortality and the burden of comorbidities in these patient groups.